 Learn how to grow your Christian friendships and characteristics of a good friend according to the bible.
 Understand the real meaning of the blessing of friendship.

 Lately, I have been thinking a lot about friendships.
-I have written a series on the topic from How to Grow in Our Friendship with God, to more fun stuff like Friendship Quotes, Friendship Bible Verses, and a couple of years ago I preached on the importance of developing deep Christian friendships.
+I have written a series on the topic from How to Grow in Our Friendship with God, to more fun stuff like Friendship Quotes, Friendship Bible Verses, Praying for Friends and a couple of years ago I preached on the importance of developing deep Christian friendships.

 Though I think most of my thoughts recently tend to be frustration on why some people can’t grasp what true friendship should look like or how their views on it are so distorted.

 Even in the church, there is very little understanding and teaching on Biblical friendship.